vsheahan/Embedding-Space-Invaders/README.md

 - But also flagged 96.9% of normal prompts as attacks (terrible!) ✗
 - Accuracy: 34.8% (worse than random guessing) ✗✗

 **What I learned:** You can't spot attacks by hoping they look unusual.
 They don't.
-This experiment was a failure, but it taught me what NOT to do (which led to better approaches later).
+This experiment was a failure, but it taught me what NOT to do (which led to better experimental approaches later).

-**Should you use this?** No. This is educational failure.
-See [Ensemble Space Invaders](https://github.com/vsheahan/Ensemble-Space-Invaders) for the version that actually works.
+**What this is:** An educational failure documenting my first attempt at using mathematical distance metrics to detect prompt injections.
+This is experimental research - me learning how LLMs work by trying things that don't work.
+Part of a three-experiment journey ([see all experiments](https://github.com/vsheahan/Space-Invaders-Vector-Command)).

 ---